 Part-time employee hours are also averaged to calculate how many full-time equivalent employees you have.
 Your full-time employees plus full-time equivalent employees equals the total number of full-time equivalent employees you have.

 So, do employers have to provide health insurance?

-Businesses with over 50 full-time equivalent employees, known as applicable large employers (ALEs), are penalized if they don’t provide health insurance to their full-time employees.
+Businesses with 50 or more full-time equivalent employees, known as applicable large employers (ALEs), are penalized if they don’t provide health insurance to their full-time employees.
 You must also provide dependent coverage to age 26.